Using gun dogs for hunting has been one of the favorite parts for many game hunters since the practice began many centuries ago.

 Retrievers are primarily used for waterfowl hunting and are sent to retrieve whatever the hunter has shot.

-Flushing dogs are used to chase the birds from their nests and send them up into the air for the hunter to shoot, afterwards marking the game for retrieval.
+Flushing dogs are used to chase the birds from their nests and send them up into the air for the hunter to shoot, afterward marking the game for retrieval.

-Pointing breeds are in charge of finding game and generally works alongside their handler in a pair.
+Pointing breeds are in charge of finding the game and generally work alongside their handler in a pair.

 No matter what type of hunting dog you have, training him will require time, consistency, and patience if you wish to have a truly effective hunting canine.